Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Numerical Experiments

-We first visualize the four correlation functions corresponding to these covariances, for our two designs, in Figures~\ref{fig:heatmapwhole} and~\ref{fig:heatmaphalf}.
+We first visualize the four correlation functions corresponding to these covariances for our two designs in Figures~\ref{fig:heatmapwhole} and~\ref{fig:heatmaphalf}.
 The geometry of each design is evident in the worst-case measures.
-Compared to the nominal measures, we observe that there are ``ripples'' in the worst-case measures corresponding to reductions of correlation between the observed locations.
-Next, in Figures~\ref{fig:pathswhole} and~\ref{fig:pathshalf}, we plot marginal intervals (at each $x$) \ymmtd{Changed from ``confidence bands'' which I think has a different specific meaning?{xz:agreed}} containing 95\% of the nominal and the worst-case sample paths. \ymmtd{If these are indeed marginal intervals (intervals of the univariate Gaussian at each point $x \in \mathcal{D}$), then we could have gotten the intervals analytically---a bit cleaner and might show the ripples more sharply!
-Let me know if I am misunderstanding the notion of the intervals, though.{xz:I changed the graphs to those given by the analytical formula (ie, mean +/- 1.96 std)}} Data to obtain the two posteriors shown here were draws from the nominal prior measure. \ymmtd{The *nominal* prior?{xz:added}} In particular, we used the vector of observations
+Compared to the nominal measures, we observe ``ripples'' in the worst-case measures corresponding to reductions of correlation between the observed locations.
+Next, in Figures~\ref{fig:pathswhole} and~\ref{fig:pathshalf}, we plot marginal intervals (at each $x$) containing 95\% of the nominal and the worst-case sample paths.
+Data to obtain the two posteriors shown here were drawn from the nominal prior measure.
+In particular, we used the vector of observations

 for the $(0,1)$ design and